 9. Primate’s Palace

-Your next stop is the Franciscan Church (10) which can be reached by turning left onto Uršulínska, then turning right onto Klobučnícka and finally turning left onto Nedbalova.
+Your next stop is the Franciscan Church (10).
+To get there, head east on Primaciálne námestie, turn left onto onto Uršulínska, then turn right onto Klobučnícka and finally turn left onto Nedbalova.
 You’ll be walking a distance of 300 m.

 10. Franciscan Church